jackW50/macro_tracker/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/kev112/PlotMaker.
+Bug reports and pull requests are welcome on GitHub.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Code of Conduct